yl-ang/tp/docs/DeveloperGuide.md

    2. Test case: `book find t/Romance`
       Expected: Book list displays all books with tags matching the word "Romance".

-<div style="page-break-after: always;"></div>

 ### Editing a book

-1. Editing books while the provided index of book to be edited is invalid.
+1. Editing books while the provided isbn matches that of another book apart from the one being edited.

    1. Prerequisites: List all books using the `book list` command.
-Ensure that there is only one book in the book list.

-   2. Test case: `book edit 2 n/Harry Potter 1 i/9780371888506`<br>
-      Expected: Book list remain unchanged.
-Error details shown in the status message.

-2. Editing books while the provided isbn matches that of another book apart from the one being edited.

-   1. Prerequisites: List all books using the `book list` command.
 Ensure that there is more than one book in the book list.
 Ensure that the isbn of a book other than the first one matches "9780371888506".

    2. Test case: `book edit 1 i/9780371888506`<br>
-      Expected: Patron list remain unchanged.
+      Expected: Book list remain unchanged.
 Error details shown in the status message.

-3. Editing books while the provided index and parameters are valid.
+2. Editing books while the provided index and parameters are valid.

    1. Prerequisites: List all books using the `book list` command.
 Ensure that there is at least one book in the book list.
 Ensure that no other book other than the first one has an isbn that matches "9780371888506".

    2. Test case: `book edit 1 n/Harry Potter 1 i/9780371888506`<br>
       Expected: Title and isbn of the first book in the book list are changed to "Harry Potter 1" and "9780371888506" respectively.
 All books with the same isbn as the first one before entering the book edit command will have their titles changed to `Harry Potter 1` as well.

-<div style="page-break-after: always;"></div>
+   3. Test case: `book edit 0 n/Harry`<br>
+      Expected: Book list remain unchanged.
+Error details shown in the status message.

 ### Deleting a book

-1. Deleting an available book while all books are being shown and provided index number is invalid.
+1. Deleting an available book while all books are being shown.

    1. Prerequisites: List all books using the `book list` command.
 Ensure that there is only one book in the book list and it is not borrowed.

    2. Test case: `book delete 2`<br>
       Expected: No book is deleted.
 Error details shown in the status message.

-2. Deleting an available book while all books are being shown and provided index number is valid.

-   1. Prerequisites: List all books using the `book list` command.
-Ensure that there is at least one book in the book list and the first book is not borrowed.

-   2. Test case: `book delete 1`<br>
+   3. Test case: `book delete 1`<br>
       Expected: First book is deleted from the list.
 Details of the deleted book shown in the status message.

-3. Deleting a borrowed book while all books are being shown.

-   1. Prerequisites: List all books using the `book list` command.
-Ensure that there is at least one book in the book list and the first book is borrowed.

-   2. Test case: `book delete 1`<br>
-      Expected: First book is not deleted from the list.
-Error details shown in the status message.

-<div style="page-break-after: always;"></div>

 ### Borrowing a book

-1. Borrowing a book while all books and all patrons are being shown and provided index numbers are invalid.
+1. Borrowing a book while all books and patrons are being shown and provided parameters are invalid.

    1. Prerequisites: List all books using the `book list` command.
 List all patrons using the `patron list` command.
 Ensure that there is one patron in the patron list and one book in the book list.

    2. Test case: `borrow 2 0 01-May-2022`<br>
       Expected: No book is borrowed.
 Error details shown in the status message.

-2. Borrowing a book while all books and all patrons are being shown and provided return date is invalid.

-   1. Prerequisites: List all books using the `book list` command.
-List all patrons using the `patron list` command.
-Multiple books in the book list and multiple patrons in the patron list.

-   2. Test case: `borrow 1 1 01-May-1999`<br>
-      Expected: No book is borrowed.
-Error details shown in the status message.

-3. Borrowing a book while all books and all patrons are being shown and provided parameters are valid.
+2. Borrowing a book while all books and patrons are being shown and provided parameters are valid.

    1. Prerequisites: List all books using the `book list` command.
 List all patrons using the `patron list` command.
 Multiple books in the book list.
 Multiple patrons in the patron list.
 The first book must be available.
 The first patron is not borrowing any book with the same ISBN as the first book.
 The second book is already borrowed by the second patron.